Yang Kuisong

 Yang Kuisong (杨奎松 (楊奎松, Yáng Kuísōng); born October 1953) is a Chinese historian.
 His work covers the history of the Chinese Communist Party.
-He is currently a professor of history at the East China Normal University, a researcher at the Si-Mian Institute for Advanced Study in Humanities, and concurrently holds a position as a professor at Peking University.
+He is currently a professor of history at the East China Normal University, a researcher at the Si-Mian Institute for Advanced Study in Humanities (a research institute affiliated to East China Normal University), and concurrently holds a position as a professor at Peking University.

 Life

 In 1982, he received his bachelor's degree in Party History from Renmin University.
-From January 1982 to February 1987, he worked as an editor in the Central Party School of the Communist Party of China.
+From January 1982 to February 1987, he worked as an editor in the Central Party School of the Chinese Communist Party.
 Between 1987 and 1990, he was a professor of Party History at Renmin University.
 From there, he was appointed as a researcher of contemporary history at the Chinese Academy of Social Sciences, a professor of history at Peking University, and a special appointed professor of history at East China Normal University.

 His research focus is the history of modern China, the history of the Chinese Communist Party, Sino-Soviet relations, the relationship between the Kuomintang and the CCP, and the intellectual history of socialism.